edbennett/publishing-analysis/_episodes/06-environments.md

 > the Carpentries Incubator provides an excellent
 > [lesson on getting started with Docker][incubator-docker] that is worth looking at
 > if you are interested.
->
-> In fact, Docker is what powers Binder&mdash;Binder is a web wrapper around a tool that
-> takes a Git repository, identifies the requirements, and builds a Docker container
-> that meets them.
-If your requirements are too complex to be contained in a Conda
-> environment definition, then you may want to explore defining the container directly
-> instead.
 {: .callout}

 > ## Define some environments